 Hi, I’m Tara!

 Unlike the other interns who are students or recent graduates, I graduated from the University of Oxford six years ago with a degree in Economics and Management.
 After university, I worked as an oil trader for one of the oil majors.
-I decided I needed a career change, so I quit my job, travelled for a few months and signed up for a coding boot camp to aid me on my quest to become a developer.
+I decided I needed a career change, so I quit my job, traveled for a few months, and signed up for a coding boot camp to aid me on my quest to become a developer.
 A friend told me about the techspert.io internship and encouraged me to apply for it instead of doing the boot camp.
 I thought it was a long shot as I had no technical experience at the time but I decided to apply and I got accepted.
-Although this is a technical internship, the programme isn’t limited to those who have a tech background.
+Although this is a technical internship, the program isn’t limited to those who have a tech background.
 If you have a passion for technology and a desire to learn, you’ll be considered.

 This is me

 Given my non-tech background, I started from ground zero.
 To help me prepare for the internship I did some basic online coding courses and reading but I learn best by doing and that’s what this internship is all about.
 I got stuck in from day one and never looked back.
 I knew it would be a steep learning curve; I was coming across terms and technologies I’d never heard of before.
 Fortunately, the team is very friendly and knowledgeable and offered help and support whenever I needed it.